 About our program

-The Duke University Libraries provides a formal research data repository and curation program in order to help researchers meet the FAIR Guiding Principles (Findable, Accessible, Interoperable and Reusable).
+The Duke University Libraries provides a formal research data repository and curation program in order to help researchers publish their data and meet the FAIR Guiding Principles (Findable, Accessible, Interoperable and Reusable).
 Federal funders such as the National Institutes of Health (NIH) and scientific journals such as the Data Science Journal are committed to FAIR for both scientific integrity purposes and to encourage research innovation.

 Duke Research Data Repository

 The Duke University Libraries maintain the Duke Research Data Repository (RDR), which is a fully open access general data repository.
-All data receive:
+We can help you:

 Visit the Duke Research Data Repository to learn more.